 The Business Idea

 The first step to starting your own online business is of course getting the idea.
-Now, on a number of occasions, as a lawyer I get asked the question around how to prevent ideas from being ‘stolen’, and so I thought it would be a good place to begin this guide.
+Now, on a number of occasions, we get asked the question around how to prevent ideas from being ‘stolen’, and so we thought it would be a good place to begin this guide.
 In summary, this is what you should know:

 - An idea can’t be copyrighted/patented

 - In the context of our discussion on selling online, an idea to sell a particular product online definitely can’t be copyrighted/patented